Categorization of two-loop Feynman diagrams in the $\mathcal O(\alpha^2)$ correction to $e^+e^- \rightarrow ZH$: Categorization

-The subcategory $\mathcal C_{5,2}$ includes two-loop planar diagrams.
-The topology of their loop structures can be represented as $e12|e23|4|e4|e|$ in Nickel index. $\mathcal C_{5,2}$ includes 184 diagrams, none of which contains top-quark.
-We put diagram \#3613 as the representative of $ \mathcal C_{5,2}$.
+The subcategory $\mathcal C_{5,2}$ includes 184 two-loop planar diagrams, none of which contains top quark.
+The topology of their loop structures can be noted as $e12|e23|4|e4|e|$ in Nickel index. $\mathcal C_{5,2}^{ind}$ has 90 independent diagrams.
+We choose diagram \#3613 as the representative of $ \mathcal C_{5,2}$.